rewdy/md-formatter/README.md

   [PATH]...
 Files or directories to format (supports glob patterns, use - for stdin)

 Options:
   -w, --write                   Write formatted output to file in-place
       --check                   Check if files are formatted (exit with 1 if not) --stdin                   Read from stdin
-      --width <WIDTH>        Line width for wrapping [default: 80] --wrap <MODE>          How to wrap prose: always, never, preserve [default: preserve] --exclude <DIR>        Additional directories to exclude
+      --width <WIDTH>           Line width for wrapping [default: 80] --wrap <MODE>             How to wrap prose: always, never, preserve [default: preserve] --ordered-list <MODE>     How to number ordered lists: ascending, one [default: ascending] --exclude <DIR>           Additional directories to exclude
       --no-default-excludes     Don't exclude any directories by default -h, --help                    Print help
   -V, --version                 Print version
 ```

 **Default exclusions:** `node_modules`, `target`, `.git`, `vendor`, `dist`, `build`